bendeibler/sql-portfolio/README.md

 - Order_items: order_item_id, order_id, product_id, quantity, unit_price

 ## Data Exploration
+'''sql
 Check for Null Values
 select *
 from customers
 where customer_id is NULL
    or first_name is NULL
    or last_name  is NULL
    or email      is NULL
    or city       is NULL
    or state      is NULL
    or created_at is NULL
+'''
+'''sql
 select *
 from products
 where product_id is NULL
    or product_name is NULL
    or price is NULL
    or stock_quantity is NULL
+'''

+'''sql
 select *
 from orders
 where order_id is NULL
   or customer_id is NULL
   or order_date is NULL
   or status is NULL
+'''
+'''sql
 select *
 from order_items
 where order_item_id is NULL